Dynamic Effort Lower Advice for Football Players

 For dynamic effort training to be effective, the athlete lifting the weight must do their part.
 This means that even though the weights used during dynamic effort training are less than maximal, an athlete should move the bar with the same force required when lifting their max.

 It's a simple concept.
-If you squat 700lbs, you should apply 700lbs of force to the barbell each squat rep regardless of the weight on the bar.
+The intent is to produce as much force as possible each squat rep regardless of the weight on the bar.
 This does not mean get under the bar and move as fast and reckless as possible; you should be as controlled as you would be under a max weight while exerting the same amount of force you would under a max weight.

 As a coach, it is vital to ensure your athletes understand the importance of their input when using this training style.
 Without the proper amount of force applied by the lifter, dynamic effort training is rendered ineffective.
 As with anything, going through the motions will lead you to failure.